Billy Sharp: Hull City

+Second return to Doncaster Rovers

+On 24 June 2024, it was announced that Sharp had signed a one-year deal at Doncaster Rovers and returned after 10 years.

+On 20 May 2025, the club announced the player has signed a new one-year deal.

 Personal life

-Sharp's son, Luey Jacob, died from gastroschisis when he was just two days old in October 2011.
-Sharp gained great respect in the football world as he continued playing immediately following the tragedy.
-He scored a goal against Middlesbrough just two days after the death, and then five days later scoring at Ipswich.
-Notable tributes included: the Middlesbrough manager, Tony Mowbray, said he was delighted Sharp had scored and called the goal against his club "A goal from heaven"; the Ipswich fans applauded him on scoring against them and chanted Luey's name; the Sheffield United fans gave applause for him in the 24th minute (Sharp's club number at United was 24) in an away game at Stevenage; Derby County players wore black armbands in their game against Cardiff City.
+Sharp's son, Luey Jacob, died in October 2011 from gastroschisis when he was just two days old.

+Sharp scored a goal against Middlesbrough just two days after the death, and again five days later at Ipswich.
+Notable tributes included: the Middlesbrough manager, Tony Mowbray, said he was delighted Sharp had scored and called the goal against his club "A goal from heaven"; the Ipswich Town fans applauded him on scoring against them and chanted Luey's name; the Sheffield United fans gave applause for him in the 24th minute (Sharp's club number at United was 24) in an away game at Stevenage; Derby County players wore black armbands in their game against Cardiff City.

 Along with his partner Jade Fair, Sharp set up The Luey Jacob Sharp Foundation, a charity with the aim of raising money for research into gastroschisis and a support network for families affected by the condition.

 In December 2012, Sharp's partner Jade gave birth to their second son, Leo.

 In December 2015, Sharp's third child, a son named Milo Thomas, was born.